Mediatek-Cloud/mcs-resources/content/en/faq/README.md

 **6. Where can I download the mobile app? **

-Please click [here](https://play.google.com/store/apps/details?id=com.mediatek.iotcloud) or scan the QR code below to download the APK:
+If you are using the MCS global version, please click [here](https://play.google.com/store/apps/details?id=com.mediatek.iotcloud) or scan the QR code below to download the APK:

 ![](../images/Mobile_application/img_mobileapplication_00.png)

+Or if you are using the MCS China version, please directly download the apk [here](https://s3.cn-north-1.amazonaws.com.cn/mtk.linkit/mcs-latest-production-release.apk)

 The mobile app currently offers for Android only.